haolian9/zd/readme.md

-provides a tool to remember directories manually, to fuzzy match a directory manually.
+a tool to remember directories manually, to fuzzy match a directory manually.

 ## status: just-works
 * it requires my personal flavor of fzf